SMILEY4/SimpleApplication/wiki/SimpleUIElements.md

   - resize(w, h) to set the size
   - resizeRelocate(x, y, w, h) to set the position and size at the same time

+### SuiDatePicker

+An element that allows the user to pick an element from an "popup"-calender or enter the date manually.

+**Properties:**

+- all common properties

+- all common event properties

+- PromtTextProperty

+  The text to display when no date is selected.

+- EditableProperty

+  Whether the user can type in a date manually.

+- ChronologyProperty

+  Specifies the calendar system to be used for parsing, displaying, and choosing dates.

+- OnSelectedDateEventProperty

+  A listener triggered when a new valid date is selected.

+### SuiImage

+An element displaying an image.

+**Properties:**

+- all common properties

+- all common event properties

+- ImageProperty

+  Defines what image to show

+- ImageSizeProperty

+  Defines the size of the element.
+Since the element does not accept the common region properties, this property is the only way to control the width and height.

+  The size is defined as "ImageDimensions" for width and height.
+There are 4 types of these dimensions:

+  - UNDEFINED: no value has to be set.
+The size of the original image will be used for this axis (or 0).
+  - ABSOLUTE: the given values is the fixed size of an axis in pixels.
+  - RELATIVE: the resulting size is the size of the original image multiplied by the given value.
+  - PARENT-RELATIVE: the element size is always the size of its parent multiplied by the given value.

+  No min or max values are directly possible here.
+One workaround is to put the image element into an container and give that one a min/max size.
+The size of the image should then be defined with "parent-relative".

+- PreserveRatioProperty

+  Whether the element should aways keep the same aspect ratio as the original image.
+The width is always kept as defined in the ImageSizeProperty and the height is then calculated.
+The height of the ImageSizeProperty is then always ignored and can be set to "undefined".

+### SuiLabeledSlider

+A slider to select a value in a specific range with a label next to it showing the current value.
+Values can also be entered manually via the label (if enabled).

+When selecting a value via the label, the "number" has to be typed in without the formatting applied by a label-formatter.
+Simple math expressions are also allowed and evaluated automatically.

+If a value is entered that is outside the range, the closest valid value will be picked instead (i.e. either the min or max value).

+**Properties:**

+- all common properties

+- all common region properties

+- all common event properties

+- MinMaxProperty

+  Defines the range to select the values from.
+The min and max values are included.

+- BlockIncrementProperty

+  Specifies the amount by which to adjust the slider if the track of the slider is clicked.

+- TickMarkProperty

+  Defines the style of the tick marks and how many to show

+- Alignment Property

+  Defines the layout of the label relative to the slider element

+  - e.g.: BOTTOM_CENTER = the label is centered below the slider
+  - e.g.: CENTER_LEFT = the label is centered to the left side of the slider

+- OrientationProperty

+  Whether the slider is a vertical or horizontal slider.

+- SpacingProperty

+  Specifies the space between the slider and label

+- EditableProperty

+  Whether the user can enter values via the label.

+- LabelFormatterProperty

+  The property providing the formatter that converts the current value into the text shown in the label and the tick marks.

+- LabelSizeProperty

+  Defines the exact with of the label.

+- OnValueChangedEventProperty

+  A listener triggered when the selected value was changed to a new valid value.

+### SuiList

+An element displaying a scrollable list of items.

+**Properties:**

+- all common properties

+- all common region properties

+- all common event properties

+- ContentItemsProperty

+  Defines the items displayed in the list

+- OnItemSelectedEventProperty

+  A listener that is called when the user selects an item / multiple items.

+- MultiselectProperty

+  Whether to allow the user to select more than one item at the same time.

+- PromptTextProperty

+  Specifies the text displayed in the list when it does not show any items (i.e. is empty).

+### SuiMenuBar

+An element usually placed at the very top containing buttons-like expandable menus.

+**Properties:**

+- all common properties

+- all common region properties

+- all common event properties

+- MenuContentProperty

+  Defines the content of the menu-bar via a list of "SuiAbstractMenuItem".
+Each element in this list of the sup-type "SuiMenu" creates a top level entry in the menu-bar.

+  Types of menu-items:

+  - SuiMenu: an entry containing multiple sub-menu-entries
+  - SuiMenuItem: a simple entry displaying a text.
+Triggers an event when clicked.
+  - SuiCheckMenuItem: a simple entry displaying a text and a toggle between selected and not selected.
+Triggers an event when toggled with the new state.
+  - SuiSeparatorMenuItem: an entry displaying a simple small line for better organizing the menu

+- SystemMenuBarProperty

+  Whether to use the menu bar of the operating system if it supports it.

+### SuiScrollPane

+### SuiSeparator

+### SuiSlider

+A slider to select a value in a specific range.

+**Properties:**

+- all common properties

+- all common region properties

+- all common event properties

+- MinMaxProperty

+  Defines the range to select the values from.
+The min and max values are included.

+- BlockIncrementProperty

+  Specifies the amount by which to adjust the slider if the track of the slider is clicked.

+- TickMarkProperty

+  Defines the style of the tick marks and how many to show

+- OrientationProperty

+  Whether the slider is a vertical or horizontal slider.

+- LabelFormatterProperty

+  Defines a formatter for the tick marks taking in the value of the mark and outputting the string to display at that position.

+- OnValueChangedEventProperty

+  A listener triggered when the selected value was changed to a new valid value.

+### SuiSpinner

+An element where the user can cycle through a set/range of elements.

+**Properties:**

+- all common properties

+- all common region properties

+- all common event properties

+- SpinnerFactoryProperty

+  Defines the behavior of the spinner.
+There are three types:

+  - Properties.integerSpinnerValues

+    The user can cycle through a defined range of integer numbers with a specific step size

+  - Properties.floatingPointSpinnerValues

+    Same as "Properties.integerSpinnerValues" but with floating point numbers

+  - Properties.listSpinnerValues

+    The user can cycle through a list of strings.

+- EditableProperty

+  Whether the user can type in values manually

+- OnValueChangedEventProperty

+  A listener that is triggered when the value was changed to a valid new one

+### SuiSplitPane

+An element that can display multiple other views inside of it.
+The user can control the size of the view via dividers.

+**Properties:**

+- all common properties

+- all common region properties

+- all common event properties

+- ItemListProperty, ItemProperty

+  Each item will be added as a new visible view to the split pane.
+Items will be added from left to right or top to bottom.

+- OrientationProperty

+  Whether the views are divided horizontally (left to right) or vertically  (top to bottom).

+- SplitDividerPositionProperty

+  Defines the initial positions of all dividers as percentages.
+If the "fixed"-flag is set, the dividers can not be dragged by the user

+- OnDividerDraggedEventProperty

+  A listener that is called when the user moved a divider.
+The divider is identified by an index into the list of all dividers.